Attacks on Kure and the Seto Inland Sea: Battle

-On 28 July, the USAAF attacked Kure ships with 79 B-24 Liberators from Okinawa.
+On 28 July, the USAAF attacked Kure ships with 79 B-24 Liberator bombers from Okinawa.
 Four bomb hits were made upon the beached cruiser Aoba, breaking off her stern.
 Two B-24s were shot down and 14 others damaged.

 Allied losses included 102 aircrew and 133 planes lost in combat or accidents during the attacks.
 These losses were higher than those suffered by the Third Fleet in most of its operations, and were the result of the heavy anti-aircraft defences around Kure.